awsdocs/amazon-rds-user-guide/doc_source/rds-secrets-manager.md

     ]
 }
 ```

+**Note**
+This policy enforces password management in AWS Secrets Manager at creation\.
+However, you can still disable Secrets Manager integration and manually set a master password by modifying the instance\.
+To prevent this, include `rds:ModifyDBInstance`, `rds:ModifyDBCluster` in the Action block of the policy\.
+Be aware, this prevents the user from applying any further modifications to existing instances which do not have Secrets Manager integration enabled\.

 For more information about using condition keys in IAM policies, see [Policy condition keys for Amazon RDS](security_iam_service-with-iam.md#UsingWithRDS.IAM.Conditions) and [Example policies: Using condition keys](security_iam_id-based-policy-examples.md#UsingWithRDS.IAM.Conditions.Examples)\.